kw-concourse-example/concourse-app-release-lifecycle-example/README.md

 `Traceability`: It includes the shasum and the version in the `app code artifact`

+`Development`: Our app repo has a `develop` branch for ongoing development.
+Every release gets merged into `master` automatically (and tagged)
 # Setup

 You will need the pipeline templateer `ctpl` to compile the splitted templates, see more under [ctpl](https://github.com/EugenMayer/concourse-pipeline-templateer)